cider-security-research/cicd-goat/Readme.md

 ## Usage
 ### Instructions
-* **!!!SPOILER ALERT!!!** Don't browse the repository files before solving the challenges as they contain spoilers.
+* **!!!WARNING!!!** Don't browse the repository files before solving the challenges as they contain spoilers.
 * To configure your git client for accessing private repositories we suggest cloning using the http url.
 * In each challenge, find the flag - in the format of flag# (e.g flag2), or another format if mentioned specifically.
 Could be credential, file, etc.
-* Insert the flag on CTFd and find out if you got it right.
 * If needed, use the hints on CTFd from top to bottom.
-* No need to access or hack the infrastructure or other users.
+* There is no need to exploit CVEs or access other users.
-* No need to exploit CVEs.
-* Don’t execute code on the Jenkins Controller unless you’re asked to.

 ### Take the challenge
 1. Login to CTFd at http://localhost:8000 to view the challenges:
    * Username: `alice`
    * Password: `alice`

-2. Start hacking!!!
+2. Hack:
    * Jenkins http://localhost:8080
      * Username: `alice`
      * Password: `alice`
    * Gitea http://localhost:3000
      * Username: `thealice`
      * Password: `thealice`

+3. Insert the flags on CTFd and find out if you got it right.

 ### Troubleshooting
 * When forking a repository don't change the forked repository name as it won't build on Jenkins.